frol/flask-restplus-server-example/README.md

 This example server features OAuth2 Authentication protocol support, but don't be afraid of it!
 If you learn it, OAuth2 will save you from a lot of troubles.

+### Authentication with Login and Password (Resource Owner Password Credentials Grant)

-Here is how you authenticate using cURL:
+Here is how you authenticate with user login and password credentials using cURL:

 ```
 $ curl 'http://127.0.0.1:5000/auth/oauth2/token?grant_type=password&client_id=documentation&username=root&password=q'